Grade-A-Software/Comcast-DASH-VLC/modules/stream_filter/comcast_dash/README.md

 ### Comcast DASH plugin

-*Details:*

-**Module Creation**
+**Plugin Creation**
-Information for how we created this module can be found [HERE](https://github.com/Grade-A-Software/Comcast-DASH-VLC/wiki/Module-Creation)
+Information for how we created this plugin can be found [HERE](https://github.com/Grade-A-Software/Comcast-DASH-VLC/wiki/Module-Creation)
 <br />
 <br />
 **Plugin Logic**<br />